-Based upon the work of Internal Audit during 2019/20, the Chief Internal Auditor provided the Council with an overall opinion of adequate, with the potential for improvement being good on the arrangements for gaining assurance through the governance framework and on the controls reviewed as part of the Internal Audit programme.
+Based upon the work of Internal Audit during 2020/21, the Chief Internal Auditor provided the Council with an overall opinion of adequate, with the potential for improvement being adequate on the arrangements for gaining assurance through the governance framework and on the controls reviewed as part of the Internal Audit programme.
+It should be noted that this latter assessment has been driven by the pandemic and the fact that the Council has not been able to progress some key areas of activity during the year as it was responding to the pandemic.

-Internal Audit carried out follow up audit reviews for all recommendations made.
-This ensured that recommendations made had been implemented as agreed by management.
+Internal Audit carried out follow up audit reviews for all high-risk recommendations and a sample of medium and low risk recommendations to ensure that recommendations made had been implemented as agreed by management.